Xiaoli1127/GitRepository/SimuroSot/SimuroSot_Robo_Challenge_Obstacle_Avoidance.md

 the final score of the scenery.

 #### 5.1.
 Scenery 1
 There are 3 obstacle located in three lines.
 1/4 lines, half lines and 3/4 lines.
-But the actually location is unknown.You need to avoid the obstacle according to your vision.28 Feb, 2017
+But the actually location is unknown.You need to avoid the obstacle according to your vision.

 #### 5.2.
 Scenery 2
 There are 6 obstacle located in three lines.
 1/4 lines, half lines and 3/4 lines. each line has two obstacle.
 But theactually location is unknown.
 And you need to avoid it according to your vision.